Scientific-AI/accelerant/README.md

+accelerant
+===
-# accelerant
+accelerant for scientific automation

-Accelerant for Scientific Automation